Current Transfers

 • Tau Sigma National Honor Society is an academic honor society designed specifically to "recognize and promote the academic excellence and involvement of transfer students."

-• UMD offers more than 800 student organizations, some of which are geared specifically for transfer students, including Transfer2Terp Organization.
+• UMD offers more than 800 student organizations, some of which are geared specifically for transfer students, including Transfer and Off-campus Student Life (TOCSL).

 • UMD offers courses specifically for transfer students to help them in their transition to campus.
+Examples include HESI310: Transfer2Terp Learning Community and UNIV106: The Transfer Student in the University.
+Often departments and colleges offer additional transfer courses.
 If you’re interested in enrolling in one of these courses, speak with your academic advisor at New Student Orientation.

 Campus Involvement Resources